 The walk's construction was originally just a path along the shoreline.
 In some areas the public moved a few stones aside, some owners neatened their portions of the walk, others built tunnels or bridges in a public spirited move to make the walk enjoyable to the public ... with the added benefit to them of being able to overlook the walkers on the lower path.

 In effect the walk is a public right of way over private property owned by the waterfront property owners.
 The walk historically was really a path or trail with many rustic components, and in some spot has never changed.

 The 1938 and 1954 hurricanes destroyed a number of areas and the Walk could have deteriorated completely.
 In the 1970-1976 time frame the U.S. Army Corps of Engineers spent about two years supervising basic repairs using gravel, asphalt, and rocks weighing tons fitted to form revetments.
 Both the City and State also contributed funds for repairs covering about 9200 feet between Newport Beach to the west property line of Marble House at Sheep Point. (the second tunnel going south).

 The Chairman of the Cliff Walk Committee during those years was Claus von Bulow and he was assisted by one of Newport's colorful mayors Humphrey "Harp" Donnelly III.

 Further improvements were made in the early 1980s and funded by the National Park Service Land and Water Conservation Fund.
 In 1993 and 1994 an additional $3.4 million was spent on new retaining walls to check erosion along the northern cliffs and to repair damage from Hurricane Bob that occurred in 1991.
-The most recent renovation was completed in 2004.
-Work included the area south of Ruggles Ave. and extended to Baily's Beach.
+In 2004 additional improvements included the area south of Ruggles Ave. and extended to Reject's Beach at Bellevue Ave.

 Web services provided by: WebGhosts.com